populationgenomics/saige-tenk10k/README.md

 This sets up R commands to actually run SAIGE-QTL, which is run in two steps.

-Step1 fits a null model for the gene of interest, given appropriate covariates, step2 runs associations for the variants provided.
+Step1 fits a null model (no variants yet) for the gene of interest, given the appropriate covariates, whereas step2 actually runs associations for the variants provided.

-Step 2 comes in two flavours, testing either rare variants using a region-based test, or common variants using single-variant tests.
+Step 2 comes in two flavours, using either a region-based test (best suited for testing rare variants' effects), or a single-variant tests (typically used for common variants).

+The command runs an R script, but otherwise behaves like a command line tool.
-For both step 1 and step2:
+As such, for both steps 1 and 2, we consider,

-  * Python job to build command ("Rscript --arg1 par1 --arg2 par2..)
+  * Python function to build command (which just adds to a string, i.e., "Rscript myscript.R --arg1 par1 --arg2 par2..")
-  * Job to run command
+  * Job to actually run the command with the appropriate arguments

 #### Step1: Fit null model